tiredofit/docker-db-backup/README.md

 ##### Encryption Options

+Encryption will occur after compression and the resulting filename will have a `.gpg` suffix

 | Variable                  | Description                                 | Default |
 | ------------------------- | ------------------------------------------- | ------- |
 | `DB01_ENCRYPT`            | Encrypt file after backing up with GPG      | `FALSE` |